Linuxfabrik/lfops/README.md

 ## Bitwarden

+Requires the [bw CLI](https://bitwarden.com/help/article/cli/) version v2022.9.0+.

-If you want to use Bitwarden as your password manager backend, first do a `lookup` in your inventory like this:
+If you want to use Bitwarden as your password manager backend, do a `lookup` in your inventory like this:

 ```yaml
 grafana_grizzly__grafana_service_account_login: